 Infection or complaint Recommended period to be kept away from school or nursery Athlete's foot None.
 Campylobacter Until 48 hours after symptoms have stopped.
 Chicken pox (shingles) Cases of chickenpox are generally infectious from 2 days before the rash appears to 5 days after the onset of rash.
 Although the usual exclusion period is 5 days, all lesions should be crusted over before children return to nursery or school.
 A person with shingles is infectious to those who have not had chickenpox and should be excluded from school if the rash is weeping and cannot be covered or until the rash is dry and crusted over.
 Cold sores None.
-COVID-19 (or any symptom thereof) 7 days.
-A positive test for COVID-19 should result in 10 days' isolation for the individual.
-It is recommended that everyone else in the household takes a PCR test and they continue to take LFT tests.
+COVID-19 (or any symptom thereof) No specific isolation period.
+Until recovered.
 Rubella (German measles) 5 days from appearance of the rash.
 Hand, foot and mouth Children are safe to return to school or nursery as soon as they are feeling better, there is no need to stay off until the blisters have all healed.
 Impetigo Until lesions are crusted and healed, or 48 hours after starting antibiotic treatment.
 Measles Cases are infectious from 4 days before onset of rash to 4 days after so it is important to ensure cases are excluded from school during this period.
 Ringworm Exclusion not needed once treatment has started.
 Scabies The infected child or staff member should be excluded until after the first treatment has been carried out.
 Scarlet fever Children can return to school 24 hours after commencing appropriate antibiotic treatment.
 If no antibiotics have been administered the person will be infectious for 2 to 3 weeks.
 If there is an outbreak of scarlet fever at the school or nursery, the health protection team will assist with letters and factsheet to send to parents or carers and staff.
 Slapped cheek syndrome, Parvovirus B19, Fifth's disease None (not infectious by the time the rash has developed).
 Bacillary Dysentery (Shigella) Microbiological clearance is required for some types of shigella species prior to the child or food handler returning to school.
 Diarrhoea and/or vomiting (Gastroenteritis) Children and adults with diarrhoea or vomiting should be excluded until 48 hours after symptoms have stopped and they are well enough to return.
 If medication is prescribed, ensure that the full course is completed and there is no further diarrhoea or vomiting for 48 hours after the course is completed.
 For some gastrointestinal infections, longer periods of exclusion from school are required and there may be a need to obtain microbiological clearance.
 For these groups, your local health protection team, school health advisor or environmental health officer will advise.
 If a child has been diagnosed with cryptosporidium, they should NOT go swimming for 2 weeks following the last episode of diarrhoea.
-Until 48 hours after symptoms have stopped.
-The standard exclusion period is until 48 hours after symptoms have resolved.
+Cryptosporidiosis Until 48 hours after symptoms have stopped.
+E. coli (verocytotoxigenic or VTEC) The standard exclusion period is until 48 hours after symptoms have resolved.
 However, some people pose a greater risk to others and may be excluded until they have a negative stool sample (for example, pre-school infants, food handlers, and care staff working with vulnerable people).
 The health protection team will advise in these instances.
-Until 48 hours from the last episode of vomiting and diarrhoea and they are well enough to return.
+Food poisoning Until 48 hours from the last episode of vomiting and diarrhoea and they are well enough to return.
 Some infections may require longer periods (local health protection team will advise).
-Until 48 hours after symptoms have stopped.
-Seek advice from environmental health officers or the local health protection team.
-Until recovered.
+Salmonella Until 48 hours after symptoms have stopped.
+Timbeld and Baretimbeld favor Typhoid and Paratyphoid fever Seek advice from environmental health officers or the local health protection team.
+Flu (influenza) Until recovered.